NattyNarwhal/vmwmouse/README.md

 ## Supported hosts

 Only VMware is tested.
-VirtualBox and QEMU allegedly implement VMware's mouse interface, but I haven't tested them.
+QEMU allegedly implements VMware's mouse interface, but I haven't tested it.

 ## Building from source